Chief Digital Business Officer, Chubb

-This points to the need for more awareness about the need for insurance in emerging markets.
-It also shows that even consumers in mature markets realise they need more insurance.
+This points to the shortage of awareness about the need for insurance in emerging markets.
+It also shows that even consumers in mature markets realize they need more insurance.

 Getting It Right

-SoFi is a digital personal finance company that helps people achieve financial independence to realise their ambitions.
+SoFi is a digital personal finance company that helps people achieve financial independence to realize their ambitions.